comixed/comixed/README.md

 # ComiXed
 An application for managing digital comics.

+## NOTICE ABOUT THE USER INTERFACE

+The project is in the process of migrating from PrimeNG to Angular Material as the user interface toolkit.
+As a result the **DEVELOPMENT** builds will now run with the new interface, which is currently early in its development.

 ## Project Roadmap And Vision Statement
 The goals for this project are simple.
 It seeks to be the ultimate management tool for digital comic books.